ali-unlu/Rapes-in-Los-Angeles/rape-statistics.md

 ![](rape-statistics_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-The bar graph shows that the most offenses occur in May and it is followed by January and February.
-The overall results show that spring is the frequent time of the rape crimes.
+Since the data includes 2020 and half of the 2021, it is not logical to make monthly comparison of the whole data.
+Then we only keep 2020.
+The bar graph shows that the most offenses occur in September in 2020 and it is followed by February, October and July.
+Although the summer season seems to have higher rates of rape, it does not seem to have a strong trend.

 ## Offenses by days